Järvelä, Kärkölä

 In addition to settlement, there are many different companies in the area, such as grocery stores, filling station, hardware store, pharmacy, Alko store, restaurants, Järvelän Kino cinema, post office, bank and car repair shops.
 Municipal services operating in Järvelä include a primary school, a library, a kindergarten, a youth center, a health center and an indoor swimming pool.
-Kärkölä High School, which operated in Järvelä, ceased operations in 2015 due to the small number of students, which is why the nearest high school is now located on the Tavastia Proper side in Hausjärvi's Oitti.
+Kärkölä High School, which operated in Järvelä, ceased operations in 2015 due to the small number of students, which is why the nearest high school is now located in the region of Kanta-Häme in Hausjärvi's Oitti.